amirabbasasadi/mathematics-computerscience-courses/README.md

-# mathematics-computerscience-courses
+# Advanced Mathematics / Computer Science Courses
-A collection of awesome mathematics and computer science courses
+A collection of some useful mathematics and computer science courses

 ## Courses